operator-framework/operator-sdk/website/content/en/docs/scorecard/scorecard-alpha.md

 the tests within the scorecard configuration file are executed.

-Tests are executed serially, one after the other, with test results being aggregated by scorecard to present back to the end user.
+Tests are executed serially, one after the other, with test results being aggregated by scorecard and written to stdout.

 To select a single test (`basic-check-spec-test`) you would enter the
 following: